Peabo Bryson: Career

 Bryson marked his professional debut at the age of 14, singing backup for Al Freeman and the Upsetters, a local Greenville group.
 It was Freeman's difficulty in pronouncing Bryson's French West-Indian name, Peapo, that led Bryson to perform as Peabo.
 Two years later, he left home to tour the Chitlin' Circuit with another local band, Moses Dillard and the Tex-Town Display.

 Bryson's first break came during a recording session at Atlanta's Bang Records.
 Although Bang was not impressed with Dillard's band, the young backup singer caught the ear of the label's general manager, Eddie Biscoe.
 Biscoe signed Bryson to a contract as a writer, producer, and arranger and encouraged Bryson to perform his own songs.
 For several years, Bryson worked with hometown bands and wrote and produced for Bang.

 In 1976, he launched his own recording career with "Underground Music" on the Bang label.
 His first album, Peabo, followed shortly thereafter.
 Although only a regional success, Bryson signed to Capitol Records in 1977.

-Bryson's greatest solo hits include 1977's "Feel the Fire" and "Reaching for the Sky", 1978's "I'm So into You" and "Crosswinds", 1982's "Let the Feeling Flow", 1984's "If Ever You're in My Arms Again" (his first Top 10 pop single, at No. 10 in the US), 1989's "Show and Tell", and the 1991 hit "Can You Stop the Rain".
+Bryson's greatest solo hits include 1977's "Feel the Fire" and "Reaching for the Sky", 1978's "I'm So into You" and "Crosswinds", 1982's "Let the Feeling Flow", 1984's "If Ever You're in My Arms Again" (his first Top 10 pop single, at No. 10 in the U.S.), 1989's "Show and Tell", and the 1991 hit "Can You Stop the Rain".
 In 1985, he appeared on the soap opera One Life to Live to sing a lyrical version of its theme song.
 Bryson's vocals were added to the regular theme song in 1986 and his voice was heard daily until 1992.
 He recorded the successful album of romantic love duets with Roberta Flack (Born to Love) in 1983.

 In 1988, Bryson recorded the duet "For You and I" with Angela Bofill.
 In partnership with Regina Belle, Bryson recorded two hit duets: "Without You", the love theme from the comedy film Leonard Part 6, recorded in 1987, and "A Whole New World", the main theme of the Disney's animated feature film Aladdin, recorded in 1992.
-Bryson and Belle recorded four duets over the years: "Without You" (in 1987), "I Can't Imagine" (in 1991), "A Whole New World" (in 1992) and "Total Praise" (in 2009).
+Bryson and Belle recorded four duets over the years: "Without You" (in 1987), "I Can't Imagine" (in 1991), "A Whole New World" (in 1992), and "Total Praise" (in 2009).